Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-Our sample consists of BLG encapsulated by hexagonal boron nitride and graphite layers acting as gates \cite{pizzocchero2016hot}; see Supplementary Materials (SM) Sec.~1.
-Subsequently, we fabricated the heterostructure into a Hall bar and measured its transport properties in a dilution refrigerator with a base temperature $T$ of $16~\mathrm{mK}$ and a magnetic field $B$ up to $18~\mathrm{T}$.
-Using a standard low-frequency lock-in technique, we measured the longitudinal ($R_{xx}$) and transverse ($R_{xy}$) resistances; see SM Sec.~1.
-The dual-gate geometry permits independent tuning of $\nu$ and displacement field $D$, thus granting control over both the orbital ($N=0,1$) and the valley isospin ($K$, $K^\prime$) \cite{Hunt_Direct_measurement_2017, Li_Even_2017}.

 Fig.~1B shows $R_{xx}$ and $R_{xy}$ as a function of $\nu$ at $D=-80~\mathrm{mV/nm}$ and $B=18~\mathrm{T}$, where the integer LL has an $N=0$ orbital.
 We observe a compressible \textsuperscript{2}CF metal at $\nu=\frac{1}{2}$, flanked by an abundance of SdH oscillations, testifying to the low disorder of the device.
-As we increase the displacement field to $D=-160~\mathrm{mV/nm}$, the Landau level transitions to $N=1$.
+As we increase the displacement field to $D=-160~\mathrm{mV/nm}$, the LL transitions to $N=1$.
 Here, we observe an incompressible state at $\nu=\frac{1}{2}$ and a strong suppression of the Jain states; see Fig.~1C.
-The diminished $R_{xx}$ along with a quantized plateau in $R_{xy}$ indicates pairing of \textsuperscript{2}CF at $\nu=\frac{1}{2}$.
-Surprisingly, near $\nu=\frac{3}{4}$, the roles of $N=0$ and $N=1$ are reversed.
-For $N=0$, we observe a strong suppression of $R_{xx}$ along with a plateau in $R_{xy}$ at $\nu=\frac{3}{4}$, indicating the pairing of \textsuperscript{4}CFs.
+The diminished $R_{xx}$ along with a quantized plateau in $R_{xy}$ indicates pairing of \textsuperscript{2}CFs at $\nu=\frac{1}{2}$.
+Surprisingly, near $\nu=\frac{3}{4}$, the roles of $N=0$ and $N=1$ are reversed: For $N=0$, we observe a strong suppression of $R_{xx}$ along with a plateau in $R_{xy}$ at $\nu=\frac{3}{4}$, indicating the pairing of \textsuperscript{4}CFs.
 By contrast, at $N=1$, this filling hosts a compressible \textsuperscript{4}CF metal flanked by SdH oscillations.
-Fig.~1D shows an extended measurement over a continuous range of $D$, which confirms the robustness of both half- and quarter-filled states.
-Moreover, it shows that these states form irrespective of the valley isospin.
+Fig.~1D shows $R_{xx}$ over a continuous range of $\nu$ and $D$ which confirms the robustness of both half- and quarter-filled states.
+Moreover, it shows that these states form irrespective of the valley isospin (see supplementary note~4 Fig.~9).
+The quarter- and half-filled states at $\nu=\frac{3}{4}$ and $\nu=\frac{1}{2}$ were also observed in device 2, see supplementary note~12.
+Consistent with previous studies,\cite{Li_Even_2017, Huang_Valley_2022} which reported a slope of $2\times 10^{-4}$$ \frac{1}{\mathrm{mV/nm}}$ in the minima of $R_{xx}$ within the $\nu$--$D$ phase space, our observation revealed a slope of approximately $3\times 10^{-4}\frac{1}{\mathrm{mV/nm}}$.
+These slopes are most likely due to changes in quantum capacitance, which changes with displacement field (see supplementary note~4 for more discussion on this point).